itenfay/DYFStore/README.md

 }
 ```

-&emsp; You can process the purchase which was initiated by user from the App Store and provide your own implementation using the `DYFStoreAppStorePaymentDelegate` protocol:
+You can process the purchase which was initiated by user from the App Store and provide your own implementation using the `DYFStoreAppStorePaymentDelegate` protocol:

 ```
 func didReceiveAppStorePurchaseRequest(_ queue: SKPaymentQueue, payment: SKPayment, forProduct product: SKProduct) {